I-5-3-21.National Adjudication Team Instructions

 I. Purpose and Applicability

-This Temporary Instruction (TI) sets forth procedures for the Office of Disability Adjudication and Review (ODAR) hearing level attorney advisor (AA) program.
+This Temporary Instruction (TI) sets forth procedures for the Office of Hearings Operations (OHO) attorney advisor (AA) program.
 The AA program allows AAs to issue certain fully favorable decisions on the record (OTR) when appropriate, before a hearing request is assigned to an administration law judge (ALJ).
 The AA program is an invaluable resource to assist in timely issuing favorable decisions, when warranted, and reducing the backlog of pending hearing requests.

 This TI is issued in accordance with the final rule, “Extension of Sunset Date for Attorney Advisor Program,” which became effective on June 5, 2015.
 See 80 FR 31990.
 The final rule extended the AA program until August 4, 2017.
 See 20 CFR 404.942 and 416.1442.
 This TI replaces any internal instruction previously provided through other mechanisms (e.g., memorandum or bulletin).

 The AA program was slightly modified in November 2013.
-At that time, ODAR centralized the selection of cases for AA screening and adjudication in the National Screening Unit (NSU).
+At that time, the Office of Disability and Review (ODAR), the predecessor to OHO, centralized the selection of cases for AA screening and adjudication in the National Screening Unit (NSU).
 The NSU selected all cases to be screened and adjudicated by AAs, HODs, and GSs nationwide.
 Pursuant to other procedural and policy changes, AAs were only allowed to sign fully favorable OTR decisions when:

 The claimant's impairment(s) met or medically equaled one of the listed impairments in Appendix 1 to Subpart P of Part 404 (listing);